Plans 💳 : Everyone

 What’s the difference between ignored and deleted memories?

-Deleting a memory removes it from your Memory Inbox permanently whereas ignoring a memory teaches the AI that this memory is unimportant and is not linked to a project you want to log time against.
+Deleting a memory removes it from Timely permanently. whereas ignoring a memory teaches the AI that this memory is unimportant and is not linked to a project you want to log time against.
 Keep in mind that memories are private and cannot be viewed by anyone on your account.
 We recommend ignoring a memory to ensure that you can access it again in the future.

 What happens when I ignore a memory from a draft or logged entry?